 Concrete spalling occurs due to natural weathering and/or chemical reactions, resulting in cement chipping away from the main body.

-Before treating spalling, you must first determine what caused it and seek immediate advice from a specialist.
+Before treating spalling, first determine what caused it and seek immediate advice from a specialist.

 Concrete laitance is a weak cement and fine aggregate layer.